ngthanhtin/VLSP_ImageCaptioning/README.md

 # Training
 Run `train.py` to train with the train data.
 Make sure that you already have the tokenizers file.

+To reproduce our result on the private board, please make sure to train `fold 2` which is specified in `config.py`, and get the weight at the `epoch 11`.

 # Inference
 Run `inference.py`.
 Noted that we currently dont support the ensemble version, but if you want to do it, set the `ensemble` parameter in `config.py` to True.